kunigami/kunigami.github.io/blog/_posts/2020-05-25-minimum-string-from-removing-doubles.md

 ## Conclusion

-This was an nice problem because while the greedy solution works, but understanding why requires more thought.
+This was an nice problem because while the greedy solution works, understanding why requires more thought.

 The code challenge has only small strings, so an `O(n^2)` passes easily.
 But by introducing the artificial constraint that the code must run in `O(n)`, we made the problem more challenging and interesting.